-After you have been practicing Companioned Prayer[TM] with a partner or in a group for a while, you may find that you want to introduce the prayer to others.
+After you have been practicing Companioned PrayerTM with a partner or in a group for a while, you may find that you want to introduce the prayer to others.
 Or perhaps you have just been introduced to the prayer yourself, and you would like to offer it to friends or family members.
 Follow the call in your heart, and share this gift with others.
 You are ready whenever you feel the call, whether you have been practicing the prayer for years or whether you have had only a few prayer experiences.
 The guidelines in this and the next four chapters can help you provide caring and effective coaching.

 If you have not yet begun to practice Companioned Prayer, do not use the material in this chapter to learn the prayer.
-Instead, experience the prayer from a Companioned Prayer ministry group that uses the approach and material in chapter 4.
-If no group is available to you, with the support of your pastor, simply get together with a few friends using the material in chapter 4.
+Instead, learn the prayer from a Companioned Prayer ministry group that uses the approach and material in chapter 4.
+If no group is available to you, simply get together with friends using the material in chapter 4.
 After you have been practicing the prayer for a while, you and your group may wish to then use the material of this chapter 9 to expand your group and offer new learning opportunities.